Charles City High School

 PSY-121 Developmental Psychology (3 s.h.)

 A topical approach to studying the physical, cognitive, social, and emotional domains of human development from conception to death.
-A variety of psychological issues including learning, personality, moral behavior, and psychological well-being and life satisfaction across the lifespan are discusses.
-Examining the research in these areas allows students to understand and appreciate different perspectives on cultural, ethnic, and gender uses.
-(45-0-0-0) Equivalent to 80-230, PSYC-110.
+A variety of psychological issues including learning, personality, moral behavior, and psychological well-being and life satisfaction across the lifespan are discussed.
+Examining the research in these areas allows students to understand and appreciate different perspectives on cultural, ethnic, and gender issues.
+(45-0-0-0) Equivalent to 80-230, PSYC-110